U.S. Senate investigators split on party lines over IRS scandal

 Senate subcommittee Democrats said TIGTA left out of its audit report that both conservative and liberal groups were mistreated by IRS agents, and that TIGTA investigators, in early inquiries, found no indications of political bias at the IRS.

+"TIGTA management failed to adequately supervise and ensure a balanced audit process, excluded key information from the audit report, omitted the key determination that the audit had 'found no evidence of political bias,' and inaccurately and unfairly damaged public confidence in the impartiality of the IRS," said the Democrats' section of the subcommittee report.

-In their section of the report, Republicans said TIGTA's audit was valid and "adequately covered the relevant material."
+In their section of the report, Republicans said TIGTA's audit of the IRS was valid and "adequately covered the relevant material."

+IRS Commissioner John Koskinen said in a statement that the report "helps move us closer to resolving these issues."